How to Make Your Furniture Extraordinary with Upholstery Tacks

 Nailing in 700 Upholstery Tacks

 This is where I settled in for the long haul and started one at a time nailing in the upholstery tacks.
 I grabbed my upholstery tools and got started.
+I’m using single decorative upholstery tacks but you can also use upholstery tack strips to make your life easier.

 Using the quick fancy nail spacer I was able to line up placement for each nailhead.
 The wide end allowed me to find my place.

 I’ve created a video tutorial explaining and showing how I accomplished this.
 The video even shows an oops and how I recovered from it.
-Please bare with me, I don’t start explaining in the video until about one minute in – don’t ask me why, because I have no idea. 😛
+Please bear with me, I don’t start explaining in the video until about one minute in – don’t ask me why, because I have no idea. 😛

 Problems that Occur when Nailing in Upholstery Tacks to Furniture